 Local Advocacy: See PCC’s Tips for Local Advocates for a primer on doing effective local bike (and pedestrian) advocacy as a volunteer or paid staff person.
 Amy has almost a decade of experience as a local leader, volunteer, and staff person.
-In 2010, PCC partnered with Eat Smart Move More to develop the comprehensive Complete Streets Toolbook and Advocacy Manual; these are booklet size (also available in print and can be mailed upon request), with sizable content best utilized in a workshop environment (which PCC & ESMM can facilitate).
-And last, this Guide from the Federal Highways Administration (FHWA) is still spot on!
+This still true 2010 booklet by PCC and Eat Smart Move More is comprehensive, perfect for workshops, and multiple copies can be mailed upon request: Complete Streets Toolbook and Advocacy Manual.
+Then this DHEC guide to grassroots action is also a great strategy setter.
+And last, see this Guide from the Federal Highways Administration (FHWA)!

 Campaigns: The Alliance for Biking & Walking conducted a series of Winning Campaigns Trainings, including one PCC hosted.
 Campaigning for a local tax Referendum can bring needed Revenue!!
 Contact us for more from this fantastic series of resources in Bike/Ped advocacy leadership development from the Alliance, which are no longer online elsewhere.

 Messaging: Read our PCC Local Advocacy Resource on Messaging that reveals the words and messages that most accurately reflect what we’re trying to say, while we steer clear of what we’re not saying!
 Bonus: southern states messaging included!

 Funding: We took years of research in SC, plus training and experience, and then created the 1st Edition in this guide on how to Fund bike and walk facilities and programs in South Carolina.

 Economic Benefits: A necessary support document for some decision makers, this report focuses on economic benefits, from ESMM, created with our assistance: Stronger Economies through Active Communities.
 Watch for a resource soon from us, on the economic cost savings of alternative transportation!